|Ordered||20 Jan 1941|

 9 Jul 1943

-At 13.40 hours, the boat was attacked by the Catalina about 250 miles west of Lisbon.
-AA fire hit the port side of the aircraft during the attack run, damaging the wing, the engine and a fuel tank and wounding the nose gunner.
-Due to the damage, only the three depth charges on the starboard side were dropped but did not damage U-642, which crash-dived after the attack and did not observe how the burning Catalina ditched shortly afterwards.
-Two crewmen were lost in the crash and another died the next day from a heart attack.
-7 survivors were picked up after 4 days by HMS Swale and taken to Casablanca.(Sources: Franks/Zimmerman)
+13.40 hrs, 250 miles west of Lisbon, inbound: the port side of the aircraft was hit by flak during the attack run, damaging the wing, engine and a fuel tank and wounding the nose gunner.
+Due to this damage, only the three depth charges on the starboard side were dropped, but did not damage U-642, which crash-dived and failed to observe the burning Catalina ditch shortly afterwards.
+Two aircrew died in the crash and another died the next day from a heart attack.
+Seven survivors were rescued four days later by HMS Swale and taken to Casablanca.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.